RobertDober/Forwarder19/README.md

 #### Chain Targets

 Chain Targets are expressed with the `to_chain:` keyword parameter.
-It simply is a chain of symbolic receivers, that will resolve to the final target.
+It simply is a chain of _symbolic receivers_, that will resolve to the final target.
 Given the following example

 ```ruby